David Schumacher (racing driver): 2020

 In February 2020 it was confirmed that Schumacher would return to the FIA Formula 3 Championship, racing full-time with Charouz Racing System.
 However, following the Spanish round, he left Charouz to join Carlin Racing.
 He did not score any points, had a best finish of 12th at the Austria feature race, and finished the championship in 28th place.

 2021

 In February 2021 it was announced that Schumacher would race for Trident Racing in the 2021 season.
 On 4 July 2021 he achieved his first FIA F3 points, podium and victory in race 2 of the third round at the Red Bull Ring, having started the race from reverse-grid pole.
-Throughout the next two rounds, the German would go on to finish in the points in all but one race, even scoring his second podium of the year in the second race at Spa-Francorchamps, where him and teammate Jack Doohan gave Trident their first one-two finish in their Formula 3 history.
+Throughout the next two rounds, the German would go on to finish in the points in all but one race, even scoring his second podium of the year in the second race at Spa-Francorchamps, where he and teammate Jack Doohan gave Trident their first one-two finish in their Formula 3 history.